 Frank Warren exclusive – ‘We’ve signed an NDA with one country.
 Thrilla in Manila, Rumble in the Jungle, that’s what we’re talking about’

-The Hall of Fame promoter suggested the recently-agreed mega fight between Tyson Fury and Anthony Joshua could be headed to parts unknown with all four heavyweight belts hoped to be on the line for the very first time.
+The Hall of Fame promoter suggests the recently agreed mega fight between Tyson Fury and Anthony Joshua could be headed to parts unknown with all four heavyweight belts hoped to be on the line for the very first time.

 Anthony Joshua and Tyson Fury are set to clash in a mega-money heavyweight title clash next year, according to Frank Warren